seaube/cpp-toolchain/README.md

 ### macOS

-To specify compatibility, compile with `-mmacosx-version-min=MAJOR.MINOR`.
+To specify compatibility, compile with `-mmacosx-version-min=MAJOR.MINOR` or similar.
 Supported targets and versions depend on the installed Xcode version.

 `arm64` and `x86_64` targets are supported.
 These include (but not limited to):
 * `arm64-apple-macos`